Stress is a reality for everyone – but as a small business owner, you probably deal with your fair share amount of stress every single day.

 There are plenty of reasons you quit your 9 to 5 job and decided to fulfill your dreams of becoming a business owner.

-One of them is to take back control of your workday and not adhere to a set schedule of working hours.
-Unfortunately, when you are just starting your own business, it is easy to lose control of your schedule quick.
+One of them might be taking back control of your workday and not adhere to a set schedule of working hours.
+Unfortunately, when you are just starting your own business, it is easy to lose control of your schedule quickly.

 2. Be Okay with Saying No